 You will be able to drain your transmission oil far easier if it is at operating temperature.
 Before you begin to change your transmission fluid, go for a short drive or run the engine for a few minutes to warm it up.
 If you choose to idle the car, make sure you run through all the gear options so the transmission fluid has a chance to circulate.
 Once completed, switch off your engine.

 2. Raise the Vehicle

 You need to get underneath your car, so you will have to raise it on ramps or jack stands.
 It must be level and fully secured in a stable position.

 3. Check for Leaks

-Once the car is raised, you can visually inspect the transmission to check that there are no leaks.
-If there are, you will need to consult a transmission specialist who will be able to fix it for you.
+Once the vehicle is raised, you can visually inspect the transmission and transmission oil cooler for leaks.
+If there are, you will need to consult a transmission specialist who can fix it for you.
 If not, you can go ahead and perform the transmission oil change.

 4. Locate the Drain Plug

 On most automatic transmissions, you will be able to find the drain plug easily.
-On some vehicles, however, you will need to remove the oil pan before you can drain the transmission fluid.
+On some vehicles, however, you will need to remove the fluid pan before draining the transmission fluid.
 Some vehicles might even require you to use a suction pump.
-It is important to look at the owner’s manual to find out what the procedure should be for your vehicle.
+It is essential to look at the owner’s manual to find out what the procedure should be for your vehicle.